🇯🇵 日本語 | 🇺🇸 English

 C1.
 Cube root via Newton's method

 Find x such that x³ = a.
-Apply Newton's method with f(x) = x³ - a, f'(x) = 3x².
-Verify that you get x=3 when a=27.
+Apply Newton's method with f(x) = x³ - a and f'(x) = 3x².
+Verify that a=27 gives x=3.

 C2.
 Definite integral via Monte Carlo

-Hint: For random x in [0,1], compute f(x) = e-x².
+Hint: for random x in [0,1], compute f(x) = e-x².
 The mean of those values approximates the integral.

 C3.
 Frequency distribution & histogram